 All of the above are determined at a probation violation hearing.
 There are two important things to note about these hearings.
 These are:

-- the probationer’s rights at the hearing (which include many of the same rights as defendants have in California criminal jury trials), and
+- your rights at the hearing (which include many of the same rights as defendants have in California criminal jury trials), and

 - the differences between a probation violation hearing and a criminal trial (for example, judge v. jury and burden of proof).

-Please note that the probation conditions that a probationer must follow will depend on the type of probation that he is subject to.
+Please note that the probation conditions that you must follow will depend on the type of probation that you are subject to.
 For example:

 - while misdemeanor or felony probation may require victim restitution,

-- a California DUI probation may require a defendant to submit to a DUI breath test or a DUI blood test if arrested on suspicion of drunk driving.
+- a California DUI probation may require you to submit to a DUI breath test or a DUI blood test if arrested on suspicion of drunk driving.

 Our California criminal defense attorneys will address the following in this article:

-The probationary rules set forth in PC 1203.2 are roughly divided into two categories.
+The probationary rules outlined in PC 1203.2 are roughly divided into two categories.
 These are:

-- rules involving the arrest of a probationer and the termination of probation, and
+- rules involving your arrest and the termination of probation, and

 - rules regarding the imposition of jail time or tougher probation conditions.

-Penal Code 1203.2a PC authorizes the arrest of any probationer if there is probable cause to believe he
+Penal Code 1203.2a PC authorizes your arrest if there is probable cause to believe you

 - committed an offense or

-- violated any term or condition of his probation.1
+- violated any term or condition of your probation.1

 - probation officer from the probation department,